 c.
 In addition, regardless of whether abuse is substantiated or not, the designated investigator may make a determination that a violation of other state statutes and/or regulations may exist and whether such a violation poses a risk of harm to persons with disabilities.
 If such a violation is suspected the investigator may make recommendations regarding actions needed to remedy the suspected violation including, but not limited to, referral of the matter to the appropriate agency of the Commonwealth that has jurisdiction over the violation.
 The investigator may also make recommendations for remedial actions based upon the statutory and regulatory authority of the agency conducting the investigation for the Commission.

+d.
+If during the course of an investigation, the investigator has knowledge of or observes an animal whom he or she knows or reasonably suspects has been the victim of animal cruelty, abuse or neglect, the investigator may report the allegation to entities that investigate reports of animal cruelty, abuse or neglect as described in M.G.L. c.
+22C, § 57, or any local animal control authority.
+Any applicable privilege that relates to confidential communication shall not prohibit the filing of such report, and any report made in good faith shall be immune from all criminal and civil liability.

 (b) Recipients of Report.